-The bill amends Section 42-72-5 of the General Laws in Chapter 42-72, designating the Department of Children, Youth and Families (DCYF) as the primary agency responsible for overseeing and administering comprehensive behavioral health services for children, including those with serious emotional disturbances and developmental or functional disabilities.
-It emphasizes the need for prevention and intervention services in child welfare, behavioral health, and youth development.
+The bill amends Section 42-72-5 of the General Laws in Chapter 42-72, designating the Department of Children, Youth and Families (DCYF) as the primary agency responsible for overseeing and administering comprehensive behavioral health services for children, including those in DCYF care, children with serious emotional disturbances, and children with developmental or functional disabilities.
+It emphasizes the importance of prevention and intervention services across various domains, including child welfare, behavioral health, disabilities, and juvenile justice.

-Additionally, the bill outlines the authority of DCYF to manage and oversee the delivery of children's behavioral health services and establishes a governance structure to ensure seamless coordination with other state agencies, including the Department of Health, the Department of Human Services, and the Department of Education.
+The bill requires DCYF to develop a framework for children's behavioral health services that adheres to Medicaid requirements, ensuring that services are accessible, coordinated, and culturally responsive.
+It mandates the establishment of a governance structure for seamless coordination with other state agencies, including the Department of Health, the Department of Human Services, and the Department of Education, while maintaining a child-centered focus in service delivery.

 Statutes affected: